What does NBFC for sale mean?

 - Applying for New Registration with RBI

-Out of these two ways, takeover of NBFC is the simpler one as it requires lesser time and is not complicated.
-Taking-over an NBFC takes between 45-60 days only.
+Out of these two ways, Takeover of NBFC is the simpler one as it requires lesser time and is not complicated.
+Takeover an already existing NBFC takes between 45-60 days only.

 The foremost step in the sale of NBFC is the prior approval of RBI in case any of the following conditions would apply during the sale: